virtee/sev/README.md

 ### Remarks

-Note that the Linux kernel provides access to these APIs through a set of `ioctl`s that are meant to be called on device nodes (`/dev/kvm` and `/dev/sev`, to be specific).
+Note that the linux kernel provides access to these APIs through a set of `ioctl`s that are meant to be called on device nodes (`/dev/kvm` and `/dev/sev`, to be specific).
 As a result, these `ioctl`s form the substrate of the `sev` crate.
 Binaries that result from consumers of this crate are